cs-open-project/projectsfound/README.md

 Description: Apache CloudStack is open source software designed to deploy and manage large  networks of virtual machines, as a highly available, highly scalable Infrastructure as  a Service (IaaS) cloud computing platform.
 CloudStack is used by a number of service  providers to offer public cloud services, and by many companies to provide an  on-premises (private) cloud offering, or as part of a hybrid cloud solution.
 CloudStack is a turnkey solution that includes the entire "stack" of features most  organizations want with an IaaS cloud: compute orchestration, Network-as-a-Service,  user and account management, a full and open native API, resource accounting, and a  first-class User Interface (UI).
 CloudStack currently supports the most popular hypervisors: VMware, KVM, XenServer and  Xen Cloud Platform (XCP).
 Users can manage their cloud with an easy to use Web interface, command line tools, and  / or a full-featured RESTful API.
 In addition, CloudStack provides an API that's  compatible with AWS EC2 and S3 for organizations that wish to deploy hybrid clouds.

 介绍: Apache CloudStack is open source software designed to deploy and manage large  networks of virtual machines, as a highly available, highly scalable Infrastructure as  a Service (IaaS) cloud computing platform.
 CloudStack is used by a number of service  providers to offer public cloud services, and by many companies to provide an  on-premises (private) cloud offering, or as part of a hybrid cloud solution.
 CloudStack is a turnkey solution that includes the entire "stack" of features most  organizations want with an IaaS cloud: compute orchestration, Network-as-a-Service,  user and account management, a full and open native API, resource accounting, and a  first-class User Interface (UI).
 CloudStack currently supports the most popular hypervisors: VMware, KVM, XenServer and  Xen Cloud Platform (XCP).
 Users can manage their cloud with an easy to use Web interface, command line tools, and  / or a full-featured RESTful API.
 In addition, CloudStack provides an API that's  compatible with AWS EC2 and S3 for organizations that wish to deploy hybrid clouds.

-### Cocoon[Web开发框架]

-Description: Apache Cocoon is a web development framework built around the concepts of separation of concerns (making sure people can interact and collaborate on a project, without stepping on each other toes) and component-based web development.
-Cocoon implements these concepts around the notion of "component pipelines", each component on the pipeline specializing on a particular operation.
-This makes it possible to use a "building block" approach for web solutions, hooking together components into pipelines without any required programming.

-介绍: Apache Cocoon is a web development framework built around the concepts of separation of concerns (making sure people can interact and collaborate on a project, without stepping on each other toes) and component-based web development.
-Cocoon implements these concepts around the notion of "component pipelines", each component on the pipeline specializing on a particular operation.
-This makes it possible to use a "building block" approach for web solutions, hooking together components into pipelines without any required programming.

 ### Commons BCEL